invap/rt-monitor-example-app/README.md

 ├── data-source self-logging/         # Implementation of the API of the data source with │   ├── ex_adc.c                      # self-logging capabilities
 │   └── ex_adc.h
-├── framework-working-copy/           # Definition of the analysis framework │   ├── 12bitsreading.protosympy      # │
-│   ├── additionbound.protopy         # │
-│   ├── bariscorrect.protosmt2        # │ Properties to be checked at different points in the SSP
-│   │...                              # │ the SSP
-│   ├── init_time_bound               # │
-│   ├── spec_gr.toml                  # Specification of the SSP in graph format
-│   └── spec_regex.toml               # Specification of the SSP in regular expression format
 ├── patched app/                      # Example application with the bug in file functions.c │   ├── functions.c                   # fixed and resorting to the self-logging implementation
 │   ├── functions.h